DarkImpact1/YoutubePlaylistDownloader/README.md

 # YoutubePlaylistDownloader

 This Python script allows you to download videos from a YouTube playlist using the pytube library.
-It provides a command-line interface that prompts the user to enter the URL of the playlist and the path where they want to save the downloaded videos.
+It provides a command-line interface that prompts the user to enter the URL of the playlist and the path where they want to save the downloaded videos of desired resolution.

 ## Requirements